aashrita-chemakura/Autonomous_Robot/README.md

 ENPM809T - Autonomous Robotics at the University of Maryland, College Park, provides a comprehensive hands-on experience in robotics.
 Throughout this course, we focus on key robotic concepts such as Perception, Planning, Controls, and Modeling to build a fully functional autonomous robot.
 The culmination of our efforts is demonstrated in a final challenge where the robot performs tasks typical of a construction zone environment.

 ## Course Challenge

-The final challenge involves the robot autonomously picking up and placing objects accurately between designated points, simulating a practical application in construction zones.
+The final challenge involves the robot autonomously picking up and placing objects accurately between accurately between a designated start and goal point, simulating a practical application in construction zones.
 This reduces the workload on human labor and showcases the practical utility of robotic applications.

 ## Integration Details